 (i) Note Clear any active SSO sessions before you sign on as each user.

-Clear any active 550 sessions before you sign on as each user.

 1. Sign on as user.0.

 Result:

 Access is denied.

 2. Sign on as user.20.

 Result:

 Access is granted.

 Uninstalling PingAuthorize

 For manual installations, PingAuthorize Server provides an uninstall tool to remove its components from the system.